 Let’s build out your own winning strategy.

 5 steps to develop your overall B2B content marketing strategy

-Content marketing can look wildly different at each B2B company.
+Content marketing can look wildly different for each B2B company.
 One company might target one specific type of small business owner.
 Another might target every type of business, non-profit, and school under the sun.

 If you have different audiences (or different offerings), then your process for developing a strategy will be more complex.
 You’ll repeat the following steps for each audience.

 Step 1.
 Understand your audience